 If Leave-out sections are defined, the SAM analysis will exclude results within the leave-out sections.
+For the continuous analysis, one-half of the segment length both before and after a leave-out is excluded.
 The behaviors are similar to those for the Ride Quality analysis module.